donundeen/C4/README.md

 TODOs:
-- MVP: Help Text
 - DONE: MVP: need a proxy for calling external webservices -- MVP: then include as a "insert code snippet" bit
 - MVP: insert code: pageid, pagetype, pageurl
+- MVP: Help Text
+-- MVP: "How to use this app" - bare minimum
 - MVP need an image proxy as well.
--- MVP: "How to use this app" - bare minimum
 - MVP: Make some useful templates and examples
 -- a few culutural APIs
 - MVP: functionality for persisting data for a widget on a pageid level. eg, to make a "this object comments" widget, or something like that.

+- confirm delete.
 - functionality for getting/setting user session information
 - user/group/public access levels on widgets
 - re-ordering widgets